andrewkerr3956/Project-5/README.md

 [Questions]: Click a category to view the questions associated with that category.
 You can only view questions and answers while logged out.
 If you are logged in, you can post a question in the category of your choice, answer a question, and be awarded points for answering correctly!
 You can also always delete or edit your question or answer if needed. <p/>

-Technologies Used: HTML, CSS, JavaScript, React, Node.js, Next.js (create-next-app), MySQL, Heroku
+Technologies Used: HTML, CSS, JavaScript, React, Node.js, Next.js (create-next-app), MySQL, Heroku, etc.

 Future Improvements: Add a points shop, award some badges for good deeds being done in the community, allow select users to add categories, always can use more touch-ups to the design, etc.